 A city-state is a small, independent country consisting of a single city and its dependent territories.
-Singapore, along with Monaco and Vatican City, are good examples.
+Singapore, Monaco, and Vatican City are good examples.

 Singapore travel guide: Quick reference

-With a multicultural population of 5.6 million people on an island just shy of 725 km², it boasts one of the world’s highest population densities at over 8,000/km² according to World Population Review.
+With a multicultural population of 6 million people on an island a bit over 700 km² in area, Singapore boasts one of the world’s highest population densities at over 8,000/km² according to World Population Review.

 - Emergency numbers: Police (999), Ambulance and Fire (995)